Signal Monitoring and Parameter Tuning

 The Monitor and Tune operation described here applies to the following hardware support packages:

-For all other hardware support packages, refer to External Mode Simulations for Parameter Tuning and Signal Monitoring (Simulink Coder).
+For all other hardware support packages, refer to External Mode Simulations for Parameter Tuning, Signal Monitoring, and Code Execution Profiling (Simulink Coder).

 Monitor and Tune action creates a communication service on the host computer and hardware board.
 The two services establish a communication channel between the Simulink engine and generated code deployed on the hardware board.
 The communication service isolates the model process on the hardware board from the code and from the transport layer that formats, transmits, and receives the data packets.
 The communication service on the host computer receives the data packets through the transport layer and updates the Simulink model display.
 The diagram shows the connection that the external mode communication service creates between Simulink on the host computer and the deployed code on the hardware board.